MatteoCalvanico/AngularPortfolio/README.md

 The goal of this project is to learn all the aspects and features of Angular and in the meantime to create a well-structured portfolio.

-My final portfolio will be different, this is nothing more than a test.
+My final portfolio will be different, this is nothing more than a test to improve my frontend skills.

 ## Info